 Instead the person who brings the wrongful death lawsuit has the right to recover those proceeds and hold them for everyone else who may have a right to a portion of those proceeds.
 That subject is addressed in another video.

-At the Law Offices of John Day, we've been representing victims of wrongful death for over 30 years and we'll be happy to talk to you about your potential
+At The Law Offices of John Day, P.C. we've been representing victims of wrongful death for over 30 years and we'll be happy to talk to you about your potential